michael0401/npm_publish/README.md

     <code>npm init</code>
 3. Follow the steps and answer all the questions(For every question, the npm will provide you with default answer, just press enter if you don't want to change it).
+4. After you answer all the questions, npm will present you the information in the the package.json.
+You can either type "yes" to create the package.json or type "no" to abort.

 ###HOW TO PUBLISH?
 By publishing you module to [npm](#https://npmjs.org), you can allow other people to install you module by using npm.